Exabyte-io/documentation/docs/workflows/data/workflows.md

 In order to organize and store the information about [workflows](../overview.md), we employ the **Exabyte Data Convention**, as explained [elsewhere](../../data-structured/overview.md) in this documentation.

-In the expandable section below, the user can find an example JSON representation of a [workflow](../overview.md).
+In the expandable section below, the user can find the JSON representation of a [workflow](../overview.md) with a corresponding example.
 It contains a series of [subworkflows](../components/subworkflows.md), each of which contains a number of [units](../components/units.md) in turn.

 <details markdown="1">
   <summary>